What these books teach

 The Road Less Travelled – M. Scott Peck

-The Lesson: The neighbour responded directly and provocatively: "That's because you don't take the time".
+“That’s because you don’t take the time”.

 Combines psychology and spirituality to explore discipline, love, and personal growth.
 Encourages embracing challenges as a path to fulfilment.